DataIntellectTech/kdb-parquet/README.md

 # kdb-Apache

 Kdb-Apache is an library that is able to convert kdb tables to and from the Apache Parquet table format.
 The library provides a translation of most common kdb primitive data types to Apache Parquet equivilent.
 The library provides similiar functionality to the library at https://github.com/rianoc/qParquet
-, however the librray does not utilize the embedpy interface and potentially avoids an extra translation step when encodinga nd decoding files.
+, however the librray does not utilize the embedpy interface and potentially avoids an extra translation step when encoding and decoding files.

 ## Build Instructions